dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

   pptr.Distance(q)
   (*pptr).Distance(q)
 ```
-Let’s summarize these three cases again, since they are a frequent point of confusion.
+Let's summarize these three cases again, since they are a frequent point of confusion.
 In every valid method call expression, exactly one of these three statements is true.

 Either the receiver argument has the same type as the receiver parameter, for example both have type `T` or both have type `*T`:
 ```go